-To edit any global swatch, first select it and then click on the master colour well located in the top left corner of the global Swatch Manager window.
+To edit any global swatch, first select it and then click on the master colour well located in the top left corner of the global Swatch Manager window or alternatively Right Click a swatch and select Edit from the contextual menu.
 This will open the native Mac colour picker allowing you to edit the swatches properties.
 When you make changes to a global swatch, all objects that have that swatch assigned will update throughout your entire project.

 Set Swatch Name

 By default, all new global swatches are unnamed.
 To give a global swatch a custom name simply left click the name label on the Swatch Manager window and then use your keyboard to enter a name of your choice.

 To delete a global swatch, click the – symbol located in the top right of the global Swatch Manager window to open the delete popup menu.
 From here you can choose to delete the currently selected swatch or to delete all unused swatches in the project.

 Alternatively, you can also Right Click a swatch tile and select Delete from the contextual menu.